mharrisb1/openai-responses-python/README.md

 ## Usage

-Just decorate any test function that makes a call to the OpenAI API (either using the [official Python SDK](https://github.com/openai/openai-python) or with [HTTPX](https://www.python-httpx.org/)).
+Just decorate any test function that makes a call to the OpenAI API (either using [openai-python](https://github.com/openai/openai-python) or with [HTTPX](https://www.python-httpx.org/)).

 ```python
 import openai